aiyan.io

 Two edit requests and a question in one message — ouch.
 You could classify into a list of intents, but processing one might invalidate the state for the next.

 And it got worse from there.
 UNKNOWN intent always triggered the same canned “I couldn’t understand…” response.
 Handling questions meant bolting a Q&A mode onto every sub-agent’s prompt.
-The decision tree became a maintenance nightmare — nested conditionals everywhere, and each agent had its own voice that I was desperately trying to keep consistent.
+The decision tree was a maintenance nightmare.

 Trying to impose deterministic routing on a language model whose adaptability is its strength was the wrong approach.